-Foxtons built a travel time search using isochrones to show users where they could live using commute time.
-They also include other ways of search such as drawing a search area by hand, using geolocation or exploring the nearby area using radius.
-Foxtons used the TravelTime Search API to build their search tool, try it here.
+Estate agency, Foxtons, used the TravelTime API to build travel time search functionality showing website visitors where they could live based on commute time.
+The search tool also includes other forms of search, such as drawing a search area by hand, using geolocation or exploring the nearby area using radius.

 At this point, the visitor can either add another commute for someone else living in the house or add up to 5 shapes.
 Adding an extra shape would mean the properties shown are within reach for 2+ commutes.